-It goes without saying that a company can’t succeed in today’s connected world without any form of online marketing.
+A company can’t succeed in today’s connected world without online marketing.

 Before you start putting together an effective online marketing strategy, you need to know the following: